iterative/datachain-examples/llm/pdf-processing/pdf-processing-post.md

 * Partition and clean it
 * Create vector embeddings from the partitions

 We will also use [DataChain](https://github.com/iterative/datachain), which is an open-source Python data-frame library which helps ML and AI engineers to build a metadata layer on top of unstructured files.
-That way, we do not have to copy the original files anywhere or load them all to memory, significantly scaling up the volume of data we can process.
+DataChain enables out-of-memory storage and processing with a Pythonic dataframe-like API that combines SQL-type operations with GPU/CPU acceleration and seamless scalability, while also versioning and persisting datasets for reproducibility.

 With [DataChain](https://github.com/iterative/datachain), we will:
 * Easily search and filter our data container to only load the documents we need